philipjlin/SpaceSharing/readme.md

 Authentication is provided to so that users can only access methods that they are authorized to access - this adds a layer of security to the application.

-## Design Documents
 The functionality and structure of each service layer in the application is described in design documents included in the project.
+UML diagrams, created in Astah were used to provide visual representations of the relationships of classes that were a part of each services.

+## Technologies
+Developed in Java.

+## High Level Components
-* Authentication Service Design Document - describes authentication for users.
+  * Authentication Service - describes authentication for users.
-* Provider Service Design Document - defines functionality for providers looking to list spaces to rent out.
+  * Provider Service - defines functionality for providers looking to list spaces to rent out.
-* Renter Service Design Document - defines functionality for renters looking to find spaces to rent.
+  * Renter Service - defines functionality for renters looking to find spaces to rent.
   * Knowledge Engine - Component used to store information about listed spaces and query the database of spaces for specific results based on a set of criteria.

-UML diagrams, created in Astah were used to provide visual representations of the relationships of classes that were a part of each services.

 ## Input Files